Masters athletics: Age-graded tables

 A major contribution of masters athletics was the introduction of the Age-Graded Tables, a set of "age factors" and "age standards" that, when multiplied by a time or distance, allow athletes of any age and event to compare their performances with that of any other athlete.
 According to "Age-Graded Tables" published by National Masters News, individual statisticians first devised the tables in the mid-1970s as a way of helping score multi-event competitions for older athletes, such as the decathlon, heptathlon and indoor pentathlon.

 The first official Age-Graded Tables were compiled by WAVA and published by National Masters News in 1989.
-Revisions (taking into account improved performances at all ages) were released in 1991, 1994, 2006, 2010 and 2014 (minor revision).
-The tables can be applied to five-year age groups or individual ages from 8 to 100.
+Revisions (taking into account improved performances at all ages) were released in 1991, 1994, 2006, 2010 and 2014 (minor revision), followed by a major revision per the first day of 2023.
+The tables can be applied to five-year age groups or individual ages from up to an age of 110.
 The only official use of the Age-Graded Tables by WMA is in scoring multi-event competitions.
-But the Age-Graded Tables have been incorporated into track meet management software by Hy-Tek and others and used to determine age-graded winners in many other competitions, especially road runs.
+But the Age-Graded Tables have been incorporated into track meet management software by Hy-Tek and others and used to determine age-graded winners in many other competitions.

 The tables also show more or less how an older athlete's performance compares with an Open (20–30) athlete's mark.
 But the tables have been controversial.
 For example, Jamaican-born Olympian Merlene Ottey in 2006 ran the 100-meter dash in 11.34 seconds at the age of 46.
 The Age-Graded Tables suggest that performance corresponds to an Open (ages 20–30) equivalent of 10.122.
 Since the open world record for women is 10.49 (by Florence Griffith Joyner in 1988), Ottey's converted mark seems implausible.
-In fact, the WMA committee has excluded certain performances as "nonrepresentative", and not used them in designing the Age-Graded Tables.
+The 2023 revision gives 10.623, still a bit faster than her all time best of 10.74.